 The city is located in the centre of Spain, on the Spanish Plateau.
 The capital Madrid is the fourth largest city in all of Europe.
 The city is also the capital of the autonomous region in which it lies, which is also called Madrid.
 The inhabitants are called Madrilenians.

-Madrid is seen by many as the most important city in the country, among other things because of its central location, but also because of its history, political and financial functions.
+Madrid is seen by many as the most important city in the country, among other things because of its central location, but also because of its history, and political and financial functions.
 The city currently has more than 3 million inhabitants.
 Unique is that the city has a bustling traffic network, but that most neighbourhoods in the city have been able to retain their original atmosphere.

 Culture in Madrid